Weight Loss Medication

 Can I restart Ozempic after stopping it?

-Yes, many people do restart GLP-1 medications after stopping.
+Yes, you absolutely can – and many people do.
 About 35% of non-diabetic patients and 51% of diabetic patients reinitiate GLP-1 therapy within a year of discontinuation.
-If you restart, you'll likely begin with a lower dose and gradually increase it again.

 The views expressed by authors and contributors of such content are not endorsed or approved by Fay and are intended for informational purposes only.
 The content is reviewed by Fay only to confirm educational value and audience interest.
 You are encouraged to discuss any questions that you may have about your health with a healthcare provider.